 The FUW was established in 1955 amidst concerns that the interests of Welsh farmers would always take second place to those who farmed in more fertile, arable producing areas in England.

 On the 8th of December, 1955, JB Evans, the local NFU county secretary, called an informal meeting in his office with county chairman lvor T Davies.
 Fed up of Welsh farmers being ignored by the London government and the negative attitude of the NFU towards Wales they decided to do something about it.
-At the next meeting of the NFU's Carmarthenshire committee those who felt that Welsh farmers were being let down were asked to stay behind to form the Farmers' Union of Wales.
+At the next NFU Carmarthenshire and Ceredigion committee meetings, those who felt that Welsh farmers were being let down were asked to stay behind to form the Farmers' Union of Wales.

-12 farmers stayed behind.
-And the rest as they say, is history!
-In 1978 the FUW was formally recognised by the UK Government as being authorised to exclusively speak on behalf of the Farmers of Wales, and we have done so ever since.
+In total, 12 farmers stayed behind, and the rest as they say, is history!
+In 1978 the FUW was formally recognised by the UK Government as being authorised to speak exclusively on behalf of the Farmers of Wales, and we have done so ever since.